Vira Natura

 https://youtu.be/SDOCvUqfgWI

-We’ll continue our searches for Parnassius davydovi in the morning when they are most often seen.
-After the full day there, we will transfer to the quiet village of Kazarman for an overnight stay in a cosy local homestay accommodation.
+We’ll continue our searches for Parnassius davydovi in the Moldo-Too Range in the morning when they are most often seen.
+After a full day there, we will transfer to the quiet village of Kazarman for an overnight stay in a cosy local homestay accommodation.

-Day 8 Kaldama Pass & to Osh
+Day 8.
+Kazarman to Osh

-Day 9 Taldyk Pass
+Day 9.
+Taldyk Pass & Daroot-Korgon

 We’ll leave Osh very early to make the most of the AM hours around Taldyk Pass (3,615m).
 The Alai Mountain Range is a transitional area between the Pamir Range in the south and the Tianshan Range in the north, and the butterfly fauna noticeably changes from the previous areas we have visited.
 At the end of the day, we will drive through the vast Alai Valley to the village of Daroot-Korgon for an overnight stay.

-In these remote, high-altitude, dry slopes live some butterflies that are more associated with neighbouring Tajikistan therefore unlikely to be seen anywhere else on this tour.
+In these remote, high-altitude, dry steep slopes live some butterflies that are more associated with the neighbouring Tajikistan, therefore unlikely to be seen anywhere else on this tour.
 Return to Daroot-Korgon for an overnight stay.

-Day 11 Trans-Alai Range
+Day 11.
+Trans-Alai Range

-Day 12 Trans-Alai Range
+Day 12.
+Trans-Alai Range

-A full day in the Trans-Alai Range.
-Having camped overnight in the mountains, we can enjoy the morning butterfly activity straight after breakfast.
-At the end of the day, we will drive towards the village of Sary-Tash, near Taldyk Pass for an overnight stay.
+A full day in the border region.
+Having camped overnight in the mountains, we can enjoy the morning butterfly activities straight after breakfast.
+At the end of the day, we will drive back towards Taldyk Pass and stay in the village of Sary-Tash just before the pass.

-Day 13 Taldyk Pass and return to Osh
+Day 13.
+Taldyk Pass and to Osh

 On our final day in the field, we will revisit Taldyk Pass on the way back.
 After half a day there, we will make our final long drive back to Osh, arriving late afternoon.
 Farewell dinner and an overnight stay in Osh.

-Early departure from Osh International Airport (flights via Istanbul).
+Early departure from Osh International Airport.

 TOUR DATES